MiguelRocha-24/FEUP-LEIC-LDTS/docs/README.md

 ## Game Description

 Crossy Roads is an endless arcade hopper game where you guide a character across busy roads, train tracks, and rivers while avoiding various obstacles.
-Your goal is to travel as far as possible without getting hit by vehicles, trains, or falling into the water.
+Your goal is to travel as far as possible without getting hit by vehicles or falling into the water.
 As you progress, the difficulty increases with faster-moving traffic and more challenging patterns.

 This project was developed by João Barros (up202406502@edu.fe.up.pt), Miguel Rocha (up202405484@edu.fe.up.pt) and Rosa Chilengue (up202109257@edu.fe.up.pt) for LDTS 2025-26.